-Gun control has been on almost everyone’s minds ever since the recent shooting in Las Vegas, now said to be the deadliest mass shooting in United States history.
+Gun control is once again on everybody’s minds after another high school shooting, this time in Parkland, Florida.
 Despite the carnage that can result from guns getting into the wrong hands, there are some items that receive more regulation than guns.
-Here are 10 things that are more regulated than guns in America.
+Here are 10 surprising things that are more regulated than guns in America.

 Are you in the mood to pull a prank on someone?
 In some states, you could face a penalty for trying to be funny or get revenge.
 In Louisiana, residents can face a $500 fine, serve jail time for up to six months, or both for having goods or services delivered to someone’s home without his or her knowledge.
 So don’t copy the common prank of ordering 100 pizzas and having them delivered to someone.
 But when it comes to regulating guns, the state takes a hands-off approach.
 It was one of several states to earn an “F” grade from the Law Center to Prevent Gun Violence for its firearms laws.

 In some states it’s easier to carry a gun than it is to be approved to cut hair.
 In Arizona, for example, a license is required to cut hair but not to carry a concealed weapon.
 It is considered a crime to cut hair without a license.
 When one barber in training, Juan Carlos Montesdeoca, decided to give free haircuts to the homeless, the Arizona State Board of Cosmetology heard about what he was doing and launched an investigation.